TIMBERLAKE

 Trips

-Campers explore the wilderness with 2-5 night canoeing, hiking or rock climbing trips providing opportunities to learn new skills for wilderness travel.
-Each camper learns the basics from how to set up tarps and tents, backing a well-balanced backpack and using a topographical map for navigation.
+Campers explore the wilderness with 3-4 night hiking, canoeing, or rock climbing trips providing opportunities to learn new skills for wilderness travel.
+Each camper learns the basics from how to set up tarps and tents, packing a well-balanced backpack and using a topographical map for navigation.

 Barns and Gardens

-From milking goats, sowing seeds, to collecting eggs and harvesting beans for dinner and learning how to help sustain nutrients in the land.
+From milking goats to collecting eggs and harvesting beans for dinner and learning how to help sustain nutrients in the land.
 Campers see their food comes from their efforts, not just a plastic bag.

 Waterfront